MIT-SPARK/Longterm-Perception-WS/README.md

+# RSS-workshop-website

-# Longterm-Perception-WS
+# To-Do
-Website for the workshop on "Long-term Perception for Autonomy in Dynamic Human-shared Environments: What do Robots Need?".
+* Cover picture for the tutorial, related to RSS2020
+* Change topic titles for each of the presentations